Dr. Anthony Fauci on what the Johnson & Johnson vaccine reactions could mean for women

 CBS News: People who just got the Johnson & Johnson vaccine are worried.
 What should they look out for?

 Dr. Anthony Fauci: Well, it depends on when they got it.
 It appears that this adverse event occurs between six days and 13 days.
 So if you've had it a month or two ago, I think you really don't need to worry about anything.
+If you are in the time frame of within a week or two of having gotten vaccinated, remember one thing: This is a very rare event.
+It's less than one in a million.
 Having said that, you still wanna be alert to some symptoms, such as severe headache, some difficulty in movement, or some chest discomfort and difficulty breathing.

 These are women of childbearing age.
 Does this suggest that it could be hormonal?